Spoiler-Free Review of “HIS & HERS” on Netflix: A Satisfying Thriller with a Shocking Conclusion!

 Images courtesy of Netflix

-I hope you enjoyed the review and feel free to post your own thoughts and theories on Fair Play in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on His & Hers in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,